demisto/content/Packs/EWS/Integrations/EWSO365/README.md

 1. Get the attachments of an item: ews-get-attachment
 2. Delete the attachments of an item: ews-delete-attachment
 3. Get a list of searchable mailboxes: ews-get-searchable-mailboxes
-5. Move an item to a different folder: ews-move-item
+4. Move an item to a different folder: ews-move-item
-6. Delete an item from a mailbox: ews-delete-items
+5. Delete an item from a mailbox: ews-delete-items
-7. Search a single mailbox: ews-search-mailbox
+6. Search a single mailbox: ews-search-mailbox
-8. Get the contacts for a mailbox: ews-get-contacts
+7. Get the contacts for a mailbox: ews-get-contacts
-9. Get the out-of-office status for a mailbox: ews-get-out-of-office
+8. Get the out-of-office status for a mailbox: ews-get-out-of-office
-10. Recover soft-deleted messages: ews-recover-messages
+9. Recover soft-deleted messages: ews-recover-messages
-11. Create a folder: ews-create-folder
+10. Create a folder: ews-create-folder
-12. Mark an item as junk: ews-mark-item-as-junk
+11. Mark an item as junk: ews-mark-item-as-junk
-13. Search for folders: ews-find-folders
+12. Search for folders: ews-find-folders
-14. Get items of a folder: ews-get-items-from-folder
+13. Get items of a folder: ews-get-items-from-folder
-15. Get items: ews-get-items
+14. Get items: ews-get-items
-16. Move an item to a different mailbox: ews-move-item-between-mailboxes
+15. Move an item to a different mailbox: ews-move-item-between-mailboxes
-17. Get a folder: ews-get-folder
+16. Get a folder: ews-get-folder
-18. Expand a distribution list: ews-expand-group
+17. Expand a distribution list: ews-expand-group
-19. Mark items as read: ews-mark-items-as-read
+18. Mark items as read: ews-mark-items-as-read
+19. Send an email: send-mail

 ### 1\.
 Get the attachments of an item